erikdubois/ArchCinnamon/README.md

 https://wiki.archlinux.org/index.php/Beginners%27_guide

 After this base installation you will end up in a black screen (terminal) with no graphical environment what so ever.
-Then it is up to the user to choose a Desktop Environment.
+Then it is up to the user to install xorg and choose a Desktop Environment.

 Good options are

 	- xfce
-	- cinnamon
 	- gnome
 	- kde
 	- openbox